localvoid/ivi/documentation/advanced/partially-static-elements.md

 // No Exception
 ```

-It is also possible to protect some part of propertied instead of protecting all of them.
+It is also possible to protect some part of properties instead of protecting all of them.
 To do so, pass an inline
 object with keys that should be protected:

 ```ts